markeastman/katacoda-scenarios/eap-courses/kitchensink/02-deploying-a-new-application.md

 When you click the create button you will be presented with a dialog that asks if you want to 'Process the template' or 'Save the template', select the process option and continue.

-When the next dialig is displayed scrolldown it until you find the section that mentions the IMAGE_STREAM_NAMESPACE with a defaulted value of _openshift_.
+When the next dialig is displayed scrolldown it until you find the section that mentions the '* ImageStream Namespace' with a defaulted value of _openshift_.
 This field needs to be changed to _eap-demo' or the name of the project you imported the image stream into.
 After changing the field you can submit the dialog and build process.